onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

-* A compile error when using UniWebView on Windows Editor introduced in 5.6.0.
+* A compile error when using UniWebView on Windows Editor was introduced in 5.6.0.
 Now you should be able to compile the project on Windows Editor.
 Mac Editor is not affected.

 ### 5.6.0 (8 Sep, 2023)